-The CMA Program Director will randomly select three case records quarterly from each unit to review and will use the Case Management Supervisory tool as a guide to complete the review.
+The CMA Program Director will randomly select three case records quarterly from each unit\ to review and will use the Case Management Supervisory tool as a guide to complete the review.
 The CMA PD will include information in their review as to the appropriateness of DCMS case directives given to the case manager.
-The CMA Program Director will assess the quality and appropriateness of the direction provided and review the data entered in FSFN to verify accuracy.
-If there are any concerns about the quality of the supervisor review the CMA Program Director will discuss the case with the supervisor within the constructs of child safety, safety planning/monitoring, case planning, well-being and permanency.
-The CMA Program Director may substitute the Field Based Child Welfare Certification Packet review for these reviews and outlined in the CBCCF Training Policy.
+The CMA PD will assess the quality and appropriateness of the direction provided and review the data entered in FSFN to verify accuracy.
+If there are any concerns about the quality of the supervisor review the CMA Program Director will discuss the case with the supervisor within the constructs of child safety, safety planning/monitoring, case planning, well-being and permanency. \The CMA PD may substitute the Field Based Child Welfare Certification Packet review for these reviews and outlined in the CBCCF Training Policy.
+Part of CBCCF's process for certification as a CWCM is a file review by the CMA Program Director to assess supervision provided to the individual.
+This aligns nicely with having Program Directors and others in leadership positions mentor in the proficiency process.
+Providing feedback is a critical skill for all levels of case management.
 The CMA Program Director is as much responsible for the development of the unit supervisor, as the unit supervisor is to the case manager.
 The development of both is critical to the overall improvement of the organization.
-CBCCF will encourage the CMAPD's to develop training plans for each supervisor under their authority.
+CBCCF will encourage the CMA PD's to develop training plans for each supervisor under their authority.
 The training plan should be negotiated with the supervisor.
 The CMA Program Director will ensure that the supervisor has time committed to completing the training plan, and will review the training plan at least semi-annually to assess the status of completion.
 Similarly, the supervisor will negotiate a training plan with each case manager under their authority.
 The CMA Program Director will maintain a copy of all training plans of staff on the units for which they are responsible.
 Training plans must be updated annually, preferably at the time of the annual staff performance review.

-12. FCFSR and RSF QA Model CBCCF QM staff attended FCFSR specific training in February 2016 and in April 2017.
-The practice guidelines developed by the Children's Bureau are descriptive and provide detailed instruction on ratings; this is further enhanced by the frequently asked questions continuously added to by the Department.
-The CBCCF Quality and Training Director attend quarterly state level QA meetings and reinforce information from the meeting during monthly CBCCF QA Team Meetings.
-All completed QA reviews have a second party review conducted by the CBCCF QTD, this assists in building inter rater reliability with the local team and at the state level.
+12.FCFSR and RSF QA Model: CBCCF QM staff attended FCFSR specific training in February 2016 and in April 2017.
+The practice guidelines developed by the Children's Bureau are descriptive and provide detailed instruction on ratings; this is further enhanced by the frequently asked questions continuously added to by the Department and feedback provided by OCW Reviewer.
+The CBCCF Quality and Training Director attends quarterly state level QA meetings and reinforces information from the meeting during monthly CBCCF QA Team Meetings.
+All completed QA reviews have a second party review conducted by the CBCCF QTD, this assists in building interrater reliability with the local team and at the state level.